golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Rules

+Provider offers a mechanism that allows to control specific Rules for Outbound Network.

+> **Warning**
+> Remember, it is your responsibility as a provider to decide which entities you trust and the level of outbound access you want to enable for them.
+> By default, the following rules and modes are set during installation:
+>
+> - Everyone: Whitelist mode (every requestor can access outbound until domain is whitelisted).
+> - AuditedPayload: All mode (Golem root certificate is trusted).
+> - Partner: All mode (another Golem root certificate is trusted).

 #### Listing Rules

 To list currently set rules, you can use the `ya-provider rule list` command.
 By default, it displays the rules in a table format: